 "Having taken and passed the Auditing section of the CPA exam, I can't even begin to tell you how much your ITAC class helped in my preparation for the exam.
-Everything from transaction processes to computerized auditing tools showed up in my review book, and I was one step ahead having taken your ITAC class."
+Everything from transaction processes to computerized auditing tools showed up in my review book, and I was one step ahead having taken your ITAC class." --MPA student from Spring 2012 ITAC course

 "One way your ITAC class helped during my internship was by giving me a strong knowledge about a firm's revenue and expenditure processes.
-This allowed me to have a greater understanding of my client's business, and I was able to complete my work more efficiently as a result."
+This allowed me to have a greater understanding of my client's business, and I was able to complete my work more efficiently as a result." --MPA student from Fall 2011 ITAC course

 "ITAC is undoubtedly one of the most valuable courses I took in the MPA Program.
 While interviewing for full-time employment, it impressed companies that I was technologically competent with software products such as Excel, Access, and SAP, and that I could streamline processes through the use of flowcharting.
-I would recommend this course to every student in the program because it gives you a competitive edge that is constantly demanded in the workplace."
+I would recommend this course to every student in the program because it gives you a competitive edge that is constantly demanded in the workplace."-MPA student from Fall 2011 ITAC course